hidetatz/kubecolor/README.md

 kubecolor --context=your_context get pods -o json
 ```

+If you want to make the colorized kubectl default on your shell, just add this line into your shell configuration file:

+```sh
+alias kubectl = kubecolor
+```

+### Flags

+* `--plain`

 When you don't want to colorize output, you can specify `--plain`.
 Kubecolor underntands this option and
 outputs the result without colorizing.
 Of course, given `--plain` will never be passed to `kubectl`.
 This option will help you when you want to save the output onto a file and edit them by editors.

-If you want to make the colorized kubectl default on your shell, just add this line into your shell configuration file:

-```sh
-alias kubectl = kubecolor
-```
+* `--light-background`

+When your terminal's background color is something light (e.g white), default color preset might look too bright and not readable.
+If so, specify `--light-background` as a command line argument. kubecolor will use a color preset for light-backgrounded environment.

 ### Autocompletion